modernweb-dev/rocket/docs/guides/first-pages/link-to-other-pages.md

 # First Pages >> Linking ||20

-Standard markdown applies and you can link via
+Standard Markdown applies.
+You can link like this:

 ```md
 [visible label](./path/to/other-file.md)